 If you want an affordable wireless noise canceling headphone that provides decent sound quality and comfort without draining your savings, you can go for Plantronics BackBeat PRO 2.

 This is one of the very few affordable wireless over-the-ear noise canceling headphones on the market, which is what makes it so special.
 It also looks pretty sleek with an understated metallic gray design.

 Despite being so cheap, this headphone is still somehow equipped with some pretty premium features.
 One of its best features is the Pressure-Sensitive Earcups, which ensures that the music pauses the moment one of your ear cups is lifted.
 The padding is extremely comfortable so you can use it for hours without discomfort.
 It also has the ability to receive calls and the microphone is fairly effective so you can speak directly into it.

 This headphone also allows various different noise canceling settings and ambient awareness features.
 As such, you can customize the noise canceling however you like.
 If you’re at a beach and want to tune out every single little sound, you can do that.
 If you’re at an airport and want to be able to listen to the announcements, you can do that as well.
 You have complete control.

 It also has an impressive battery life of over 24 hours.
 The only issue here is that the sound quality — while still pretty brilliant — isn’t as sharp or clear as the other noise canceling headphones on this list.

 Other Audio Products

-While noise canceling headphones give you a first class personal audio experience, if you are looking to share the experience you might like to check out our reviews on portable BlueTooth speakers, home theatre systems, and computer speakers.
+While noise canceling headphones give you a first class personal audio experience, if you are looking to share the experience you might like to check out our reviews on portable Bluetooth speakers with bass, home theatre systems with Bluetooth, and computer speakers with good bass.